 My much-thumbed copy of “Pale Rider”

 “Pale Rider” is an account of one of the 20th century’s greatest cataclysms – and one directly relevant to the coronavirus pandemic of 2020.
-Spinney paints a big picture, saying that the Spanish flu may have killed between 50 and 100 million people.
-But she also brings that incomprehensible figure to life with accounts both of how the pandemic devastated communities from Rio de Jaineiro to Croatia, from Japan to Alaska, from the Transkei to Turkey; and of how the Spanish flu affected individuals and families.
+Spinney paints a big picture.
+She says that the Spanish flu may have killed between 50 and 100 million people.
+But she brings that incomprehensible figure to life with accounts both of how the pandemic devastated communities.
+She tells stories from Rio de Jaineiro to Croatia, from Japan to Alaska, from the Transkei to Turkey.
+She shows how the Spanish flu affected individuals and families.

-For me, one of the key lessons to emerge from Pale Rider is how in 1918 governments across the world struggled to make the right decisions in response to the pandemic, just as has happened in 2020 with the coronavirus.
-Big differences include (i) the fact that in 1918, the world was at the tail-end of a terrible war – in theory, making an effective response much harder than now; and (ii) the fact that in 2020, the world is far more globalised, with more rapid and frequent travel potentially spreading disease more quickly as well as – in theory – making possible better exchanges of information.
+One of the key lessons to emerge from Pale Rider is how in 1918 governments struggled to make the right decisions in response to the pandemic.
+This has happened in 2020 with the coronavirus, too.
+But there are big differences, too.
+In 1918, the world was at the tail-end of a terrible war – in theory, making an effective response much harder than now.
+Plus, in 2020, the world is far more globalised, with more rapid and frequent travel potentially spreading disease more quickly.
+But also – in theory – making possible better exchanges of information.